albscui/flybits-coding-challenge/README.md

 ## Database Schema

-The following is a javascript notation schema for Drink.
-Notice that `end_avail_date` is by default set to an arbirtarily chosen future date.
+The `Drink` schema is a ODM that models our drinks.
+Most of the properties are simple and straight forward, though some properties have constraints, such as `size` can only be one of `S, M, L` and can only be uppercase.
+Notice that `start_avail_date` is by default set to the current date and `end_avail_date` is by default set to the year `2042`, which is just an arbitrarily chosen year far enough into the future.
+Another solution would be to set the value of `end_avail_date` to be `start_avail_date + $SOME_CONSTANT_NUMBER`.

 ```js
 {